Frequently asked questions

-Under new industry requirements, self-service pumps will now temporarily reserve up to £100 on your account before you begin filling up.
+Under new industry requirements, self-service pumps will now temporarily reserve up to £130 (some retailers may ask for a lower amount) on your account before you begin filling up.
 There’s no charge to use pay at pump.

 The new pay at pump process is being rolled out across petrol stations and supermarket service stations across the UK and is already used in most petrol stations across Europe.

 The pre-authorisation card check only happens when you pay by card at the pay-at-pump service.
 If you don’t want to buy petrol in this way, you can just fill up and pay at the till.